mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 Improvements
 ############
 - The user is no longer asked to overwrite an automatically generated model that is saved in as a Custom Setup in the fit browser (it is overwritten).
+- Generic Sequential Fit button removed from fit menu (users should use sequential fit button below the table in the fitting tab of the UI).

 New features
 ############